JustineLeleu/UnityProject/README.md

 # UnityProject

 Actions :
-Space - Jump
+- Space for Jump
-E - Attack
+- E for Attack
-Hold left shift - Run
+- Hold left shift for Run